Social Security Scams: How To Handle Calls Claiming There’s a Problem with Your Account

-Social Security scams have been on the rise recently, and some experts say it’s only going to get worse in 2022.
+Social Security scams have been on the rise recently, and some experts say it’s only going to get worse as 2022 progresses.
 Scams range from mail fraud to callers pretending to be Social Security officials creating an urgent need for your personal information over the phone.
 If you receive a phone call from someone claiming there’s a problem with your Social Security number or account, here’s how you can protect yourself.

 Important to remember: Social Security employees will never threaten you for information or promise a benefit in exchange for your money or personal information.
 This is Social Security — they already have all of your personal information.

 The Social Security Administration says to look out for:

 - A caller saying there is a problem with your SSN or account.